stakater/mto-docs/content/tutorials/installation.md

 We offer a free license with installation and you can create max 2 [Tenants](../tutorials/tenant/create-tenant.md) with it.

 We offer a paid license as well.
-You need to have a configmap `license` created in MTO's namespace (multi-tenant-operator).
-To get this configmap, you can contact [`sales@stakater.com`](mailto:sales@stakater.com).
+You need to have a ConfigMap `license` created in MTO's namespace (multi-tenant-operator).
+To get this ConfigMap, you can contact [`sales@stakater.com`](mailto:sales@stakater.com).
 It would look like this:

 ```yaml
 apiVersion: v1